projectcalico/calico/docs/CalicoSwarm.md

 3dff7c3d76c6        calico/node:v0.4.5   "/sbin/my_init"     About an hour ago   Up 59 minutes                     swarm-node2/calico-node
 ```

 Container workload-A should be able to ping workload-B and workload-C, since they belong to the same profile.
-We can
-verify this by running the following commands on our client node.
+Verify this by running the following commands on our client node:
 ```
 docker -H $MANAGER_IP:$SWARM_PORT exec workload-A ping -c 4 192.168.1.2
 docker -H $MANAGER_IP:$SWARM_PORT exec workload-A ping -c 4 192.168.1.3